 Born in South Korea, Bae immigrated at age 16 to the United States with his parents, his mother told CNN.

-The 44-year-old Bae, of Lynwood, Washington, moved to China in 2005.
-A year later he established “Nations Tour,” a China-based tour company that specialized in tours of North Korea, according to his family and freekennow.com, a website established by friends to promote his release.
+He lived in Lynwood, Washington, before moving to China in 2005.
+A year later, he established "Nations Tour," a China-based tour company that specialized in tours of North Korea, according to his family and freekennow.com, a website established by friends to promote his release.